-- 1. Spa capacity and hours of use: Spa use during any other times is prohibited. - 2.
-Elderly persons and those suffering from heart disease, diabetes, high or low blood pressure are prohibited from using this spa. - 3.
+- 1. Spa capacity and hours of use: - Spa use during any other times is prohibited. - 2.
+Pregnant women, small children, elderly persons, and those suffering from heart disease, diabetes, high or low blood pressure shall not enter the spa except under advice of a physician. - 3.
 Unsupervised use by children is prohibited. - 4.
-Do not use spa while under the influence of alcohol, anti-coagulants, antihistamines, vasoconstrictors, vasodilators, stimulants, hypnotics, narcotics, or tranquilizers.. - 5.
+Do not use spa while under the influence of alcohol, anti-coagulants, antihistamines, vasoconstrictors, vasodilators, stimulants, hypnotics, narcotics, or tranquilizers. - 5.
 Do not use alone or for longer than 15 minutes at a time. - 6.
 All spa users must shower with warm water before entering the spa.